vertex-center/vertex-redis/README.md

 ## Install

-Vertex Redis is compatible with the Vertex Installer.
+Vertex Redis can be installed from [Vertex](https://github.com/vertex-center/vertex).

 ## Related